aynalam12/aynalam12/README.md

 ---

-## 📝 Blog
-Coming soon — sharing reflections on AI, UI/UX, and student life as a first-gen CS major.

----

 Let me know if you'd like this deployed as a GitHub profile repo or need a visual template version (`profile/README.md` with badges, icons, and pinned projects).